shakilmith/documentaion/blog/spring-boot/spring-boot-dynamic-pages/index.md

 But, what if you click on the second link?

-Then, a page will be generated for Zimi Kinth
+Then, a page will be generated for Zimi Kinth too.

 ![alt text](image10.png)

 Similarly, all the links will behave like this.

 Final thought:
-Anyway, hope you can simply how concise the dynamic pages will look like.
+Anyway, hope you can simply realize how concise and alluring the dynamic pages will look like.
 Somehow, we have thousands of person details in our database and we want to create pages for each person.
 Then, it is probably good practice to create dynamic views like this.